Here are some tidbits of trivia you might not have known about the Witchaven games.

 The experience level names in Witchaven II were borrowed from old versions of Dungeons & Dragons; the names "Swashbuckler" and "Myrmidon" that would be between "Hero" and "Champion" in D&D were omitted but the progression is otherwise identical.

 If you play "track 3" on the jukebox in Witchaven II (options > sound), Cirae-Argoth will run onscreen and dance.
+(Demonstration video)

 The rat sprite used in Witchaven II made an earlier appearance in another Capstone game: Operation Body Count.

 The .ART files for Witchaven I include quite a few unused resources, including several incomplete monsters (one of which is mostly functional), a skull-and-crossbones icon for poison, and pickup sprites for a war hammer and a giant mallet.

 A number of the decorative elements in the game's graphics are based on images featured in Stephen King's book "Nightmares in the Sky".
 These photos, taken by "F-Stop Fitzgerald", were also used as a basis for graphics in other games, including Doom.
 It is possible that they were released at one point as some form of stock resource, but no confirmation of this has been found.

 An unused feature called "HEALTHWATER" exists in the code which behaves like an opposite of lava, healing Grondoval when he stands in it.
 This feature is still functional in the executables but the HEALTHWATER tile in the .ART files is an ugly placeholder.
 It is possible that this was originally meant to be similar to the health chambers in Corridor 7.

 The internal name of the Freeze Spell in source code functions is "medusa", suggesting that it may at one point have been intended to turn enemies to stone rather than ice.